munificent/craftinginterpreters/book/scanning-on-demand.md

 If we do have the right number of characters, and they're the ones we want, then it's a keyword, and we return the associated token type.
-Otherwise, it must be a regular identifier.
+Otherwise, it must be a normal identifier.

 We have a couple of keywords where the tree branches again after the first letter.
 If the lexeme starts with "f", it could be `false`, `for`, or `fun`.
-So we add another switch for the branches coming off the "f" node:
+So we add another switch for the branches coming off the "f" node.

 ^code keyword-f (1 before, 1 after)

 Before we switch, we need to check that there even *is* a second letter. "f" by itself is a valid identifier too, after all.
-The other letter that branches is "t":
+The other letter that branches is "t".

 ^code keyword-t (1 before, 1 after)